4d/docs/website/translated_docs/es/Project/architecture.md

 ## Archivo `.gitignore` (opcional)

-Archivo que especifica qué archivos serán ignorados por git.
-Puede incluir un archivo gitignore en sus proyectos utilizando la opción **Crear un archivo .gitignore** en la página **General** de las preferencias.
-Para configurar el contenido de ese archivo, ver [Crear un archivo `.gitignore`](Preferences/general.md#create-gitignore-file).
+Archivo que especifica los archivos que serán ignorados por git.
+You can include a gitignore file in your projects using the **Create .gitignore file** option on the **General** page of the preferences.
+To configure the contents of that file, see [Create `.gitignore` file](Preferences/general.md#create-gitignore-file).